DurableDrupal/durabledrupallean/manuscript/C2-inception-workflow.md

 T> Go ahead and [read Jeff's notes in full](#appendix-02) before going on, in order to see why Drupal 7 is selected at this time.

-So for this project, we're going with (Drupal 7)[https://www.drupal.org/start], extended and tailored in the form of a Drupal Distribution.
+So for this project, we're going with (Drupal 7)[https://www.drupal.org/start], which will be supported for years even after Drupal 8 comes into use.
+And we're extending and tailoring Drupal 7 in the form of a Drupal Distribution.

 ### Select a usable starter set of distros that can give us a head start using that framework for different kinds of projects